Retail sales in May slip 0.3% amid surging inflation

 AP Retail Writer

-NEW YORK (AP) — Americans trimmed their spending unexpectedly in May compared with a month before, underscoring how surging inflation on daily necessities like gas is causing them to be more cautious about buying discretionary items.

-U.S. retail sales slipped 0.3% last month, down from a revised 0.7% increase in April, the Commerce Department said Wednesday.
+U.S. retail sales fell 0.3% in last month, down from a revised 0.7% increase in April, according to a government report released Wednesday.

-A sharp decline in auto sales, largely because of higher prices and shortages of new car inventories, depressed the retail sales figure.
-Excluding autos, retail sales actually rose 0.5% last month.
-But excluding sales from gas stations, retail sales slipped 0.7%, showing how higher prices at the pump are accounting for more of shoppers’ overall spending.

-The report also highlighted shoppers’ pullback on some of the products that were in hot demand during the height of the pandemic but are now falling out of favor.
-Sales fell roughly 1% for furniture and home furnishings stores and electronic and appliance retailers.
-Building and garden supply stores, as well as general merchandise retailers, are also showing signs of a sales slowdown.

 Among the biggest worries is surging inflation, which has become more widespread and more persistent than expected.
 Consumer prices rose 8.6% last month from a year earlier, the biggest annual 12-month jump since 1981.
 Helping to fuel the surge were much higher prices for everything from airline tickets to restaurant meals to new and used cars.